Opinion: The dangerous place in the world just got more dangerous - ExBulletin

 Receive our free weekly newsletter

 China has never accepted that Taiwan can be an independent country.
 This is not an innovation by Xi Jinping.
 It's in the constitution of the People's Republic of China.
-All Chinese leaders, starting with Mao Zedong, have stated their goal of reunifying the two countries, but in the past, communist China believed it could wait because time was on its side. its massive economy and population of more than a billion would draw the small island of 24 million into its orbit.
+All Chinese leaders, starting with Mao Zedong, have stated their goal of reunifying the two countries, but in the past, communist China thought it could wait because time was on its side.
+Ultimately, the continent, with its massive economy and population of more than a billion, would attract the small island of 24 million into its orbit.

 That was the thinking.
 But this premise turns out to be false.

 For America and its many allies in Asia, Chinese aggression aimed at retaking Taiwan would be unacceptable.
-Washington has been willing to accept Chinese claims to Taiwan as long as it does not resort to coercion to achieve them.
+Washington is willing to accept China's claims to Taiwan provided it does not use coercion to achieve them.

 Taiwan policy, for all parties, is to tolerate fantasies about the future as long as there are no practical changes in the present.
 Most Taiwanese just want to maintain the status quo and keep things as they are.
-Although the island's recent elections brought to power a party closely associated with the idea of an independent Taiwan for a third term, it is worth noting that it received only 40% of the vote, the 60% remaining % having gone to two candidates with less independent positions.
+While recent elections on the island brought to power for a third term a party closely associated with the idea of an independent Taiwan, it is worth noting that it received only 40% of the vote, with the remaining 60% going to two candidates for positions less independent.

 What does all this mean?
 That this issue will have to be managed rather than resolved and managed with great care by Beijing and Washington.
 This is a place on Earth where there should be little room for macho rhetoric and provocative actions.
 All three parties should continue to discuss to ensure there are no misperceptions or miscalculations.

-Note: Editor's note: Fareed Zakaria is the host of Fareed Zakaria GPS, airing at 10 a.m. and 1 p.m.
-ET Sundays on CNN.
-Follow Fareed on X, and read news, analysis and insights from Fareed and his team in the CNN Fareeds Global Briefing daily newsletter.
-The opinions expressed in this comment are his own.
-Learn more CNN Review.